Arm Lift Arlington

-The decision to have plastic surgery is extremely personal, and you’ll have to decide if the benefits, risks and potential complications of arm lift surgery are acceptable.
+The decision to have plastic surgery is extremely personal, and you’ll have to decide if the benefits, risks and potential complications of this arm-sculpting procedure are acceptable.

 You will be asked to sign consent forms to ensure that you fully understand the procedure.

 Arm lift surgery risks include:

 - Fluid accumulation (seroma)

 - Damage to deeper structures such as nerves, blood vessels and muscles